pscosta/go-strm/README.md

 This limitation forces mapping functions, whose input and return type differs, to be defined as top-level, limiting their chaining capacity and compromising readability.
-Despite this limitation, some of the most common functional programming techniques are still possible to be implemented in Go, as the bellow samples illustrate.
+Despite this limitation, some of the most common functional programming techniques are still possible to be implemented in Go, as samples bellow illustrate.

 ### Generic Usage